-Tables Affected Treatment 3A, 3B, 4 Report the individuals seen during the year in ADHC and PACE programs as patients if the encounter is a countable visit.
-5 When a provider does a formal, separately billable examination of a patient at the ADHC/PACE facility, treat it as any other medical visit.
-DO NOT count the nursing, observation, monitoring, and dispensing of medication services that are bundled together to form an ADHC service as a visit for the purposes of reporting.
+Tables Affected Treatment 3A, 3B, 4 Report the individuals seen during the year in ADHC and PACE programs as patients if one or more of their encounters are countable visits.
+When a medical or mental health provider does a formal, separately billable examination of a patient at the ADHC/PACE facility, treat it as any other medical visit.
+5 DO NOT count the nursing, observation, monitoring, and dispensing of medication services that are bundled together to form an ADHC service as a visit for the purposes of reporting.
 Personnel are included on Line 29a, Other Programs and Services.
 6A, 6B, 7 Report the clinical activity provided to patients at ADHC and PACE facilities, as appropriate, on the clinical tables.
 8A If the health center provides and bills medical services separately from the ADHC charge, report the associated costs on Lines 1-3.
 Report all other costs on Line 12.
 Similarly, include PACE costs for medical on Lines 1-3, pharmacy costs on Lines 8a-8b, and all other costs on Line 12.
 9D Report ADHC charges and collections on this table, generally as Medicaid and/or Medicare.
 Because of FQHC procedures, it is possible that there will also be significant positive or negative adjustments.
 In addition, see Medi-Medi, below.